byteauthority/byteauthority/README.md

 I’m @byteauthority.

 All started projects are private X_X
-Currently working on my portfolio, and hopefully publishing it here.
+Currently not working on anything